asn1814/RAM/docs/fairseq2/preference_optimization_lm/loss_functions/BUILDING_LOSS_FUNCTIONS.md

 To implement your loss function in fairseq2, follow the instructions at [`fairseq2/CONTRIBUTING.md`](https://github.com/facebookresearch/fairseq2/blob/main/CONTRIBUTING.md) to install the fairseq2 package in editable mode.

 ## Overview
 fairseq2's registries allow new loss functions to be created in a single file and called from the command line or config file without needing to alter any other code.
 Loss functions that have already been implemented can be found at [`fairseq2/src/fairseq2/recipes/lm/preference_finetune/{dpo.py, simpo.py, ...}`](https://github.com/facebookresearch/fairseq2/tree/main/src/fairseq2/recipes/lm/preference_finetune).
-To create your own, you can just implement another file.
+To create your own, you can create a new python file in the same directory.
+Additionally, fairseq2 supports writing extensions so that you do not need to change the library code, but can build your finetune units in your own codebase.

 ## How-to